EmmanuelSHS/LeetCode/README.md

 	Given a string s, partition s such that every substring of the partition is a palindrome.

 	Return all possible palindrome partitioning of s.

-lint_binary_tree_max_path_sum.py:

-	Given a binary tree, find the maximum path sum.
-The path may start and end at any node in the tree.

 ### Backtrack: